 In the Anglican Church in North America, diocesan bishops have oversight of the liturgies used within their jurisdictions (Canon 2 of the Constitution and Canons).
 According to the same canon, the 1662 Book of Common Prayer is one of the prayer books that "shall be permitted for use in this Church," and it is the prayer book identified as the "standard" for Anglican doctrine, discipline, and worship.

 For canticles and other commonly sung portions of the services, the text of the IE is almost entirely identical to the text of the 1662.
 Thus the settings found in traditional Anglican hymnals can be used with minimal modification.
 For those familiar with the US 1928 prayer book, the largest textual difference from the 1662 is found in the Venite and Te Deum in Morning Prayer.
 Included in the additional resources on this page are settings of the Venite and Te Deum pointed by Christopher Hoyt, the editor of the Book of Common Praise (2017).
+Also included in the additional resources is an index of hymns that fit the proper lessons, epistles, and gospels in the 1662 IE.

 Not at this time.
 A large-format version of the Holy Communion service is available as a PDF.
 If you have questions or need other resources, please reach out to the editors using the form on this page.